-The human epidermal growth factor 2 (HER2)-overexpressing (HER2-positive [HER2+]) gastric (GC) and gastroesophageal junction adenocarcinomas (GEJC) are felt to represent a more aggressive form of disease, which may correlate to increased metabolic activity.
-Whether tumor SUV{max} measured by 18F-FDG PET/CT could be a preoperative parameter used to predict HER2 status of GC/GEJC is unknown.
-Methods: Pathology reports of HER2+ GC/GEJC biopsies and resections from 31 patients were reviewed and compared with HER2-negative (HER2-) cases distributed evenly over the same time period.
-We analyzed their SUV{max} intensity and then compared the HER2 status and SUV{max} parameters and their association with survival.
-Results: After matching for age and sex, there was no difference in SUV{max} between HER2+ and HER2- cases (9.7 and 8.4, respectively; P = 0.6).
-No difference was seen between HER2+ and HER2- cases in tumor histology (81% and 57% intestinal type, respectively; P = 0.11), size (2.6 and 3.8 cm, respectively; P = 0.12), differentiation (47% and 68% poorly differentiated, respectively; P = 0.06), or presence of lymph node metastasis (60% and 40%, respectively; P = 0.3).
-Although there was no difference in survival demonstrated by HER2+ and HER2- cases, there was a significant difference in survival between SUV{max} above (12.2 mo) and below (30 mo) the median SUV{max} (6.6, P = 0.01).
-Conclusion: Our study shows that SUV{max} is not associated with HER2 status of GC/GEJC.
-Independent of HER2 overexpression, patients with a high SUV{max} demonstrate a worse overall survival, suggesting that metabolic signature is a better predictor of biologic tumor aggressiveness than its histologic signature.
+The human epidermal growth factor 2 (HER2) overexpressing (HER2+) gastric (GC) and gastroesophageal junction adenocarcinomas (GEJC) are felt to represent a more aggressive form of disease, which may correlate to increased metabolic activity.
+Whether tumor SUVmax measured by 18F-FDG PET/CT, could be a preoperative parameter used to predict HER2 status of GC/GEJC is unknown.

+Methods: Pathology reports of HER2+ GC/GEJC biopsies and resections from 31 patients, were reviewed and compared to HER2- cases distributed evenly over the same time period.
+We analyzed their SUVmax intensity and then compared the HER2 status and SUVmax parameters and their association with survival.

+Results: After matching for age and gender, there was no difference in SUVmax between HER2+ and HER2- cases (9.7 and 8.4, P=0.6).
+No difference was seen between HER2+ and HER2- cases in tumor histology (81% and 57% intestinal type, P=0.11), size (2.6 and 3.8 cm, P=0.12), differentiation (47% and 68% poorly differentiated, P=0.06), or presence of lymph node metastasis (60% and 40%, P=0.3).
+While there was no difference in survival demonstrated by HER2+ and HER2- cases, there was a significant difference in survival between SUVmax above (12.2 months) and below (30 months) the median SUVmax value (6.6, P=0.01).

-Key Words: metabolic signature; gastric carcinoma; HER2; 18F-FDG PET/CT
+Conclusions: Our study shows that SUVmax is not associated with HER2 status of GC/GEJC.
+Independent of HER2 overexpression, patients with high SUVmax demonstrate a worse overall survival, suggesting that metabolic signature is a better predictor of biologic tumor aggressiveness than its histological signature.
+Key Words: Metabolic signature, Gastric carcinoma, HER2, 18F-FDG PET/CT